 You’d be surprised at what you can use.
 Open up your closet.
 Grab hold of any kind of bag or backpack and load it up for a decent rowing weight.
 Or use your bathrobe belt for some form of resistance to a side clam.
 In fact, a dining chair works just as well for split squats and tricep dips.

-Take a look in all your cupboards and start thinking out of the box.
+Take a look at all your cupboards and start thinking out of the box.

 Never Taking Rest Days